freifeld/fastSCSP/Readme.md

 Also tested on Windows 7 Professional 64-bit.

-Additoinal Requirements for the Matlabb Wrapper
+Additoinal Requirements for the Matlab Wrapper
 -----------------------------------------------
 Matlab's Parallel Computing Toolbox